Chart Color Schemes

 Bardwell Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bardwell Park, as per the latest Census data, 86.7% of dwellings were houses, with the remaining 13.3% being semi-detached homes, apartments, and other dwelling types.
-This differs from Sydney metropolitan area's composition of 39.8% houses and 60.3% other dwellings.
-Home ownership in Bardwell Park stood at 43.2%, with mortgaged properties at 37.1% and rented dwellings at 19.7%.
+Dwelling structure in Bardwell Park, as evaluated at the 2016 Census, consisted of 86.7% houses and 13.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metropolitan area's 39.8% houses and 60.3% other dwellings.
+Home ownership in Bardwell Park stood at 43.2%, with mortgaged dwellings at 37.1% and rented ones at 19.7%.
 The median monthly mortgage repayment in the area was $2,800, higher than Sydney metro's average of $2,383.
-The median weekly rent in Bardwell Park was $550, compared to $480 in Sydney metro.
-Nationally, Bardwell Park's mortgage repayments were significantly higher at $2,800 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Bardwell Park was $550, compared to Sydney metro's $480.
+Nationally, Bardwell Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing